jonah-m-lee-stack/GPP-LAPD-old/README.md

 data.py and 3D_S_Coherence.py are scripts for post-processsing and analysis of the simulation data.
 3D_S_Retry.py is the main simulation script.
 The original scripts were written by HarryGX0331 on GitHub.

 I made a few modifications to the main() function as I was running into an Out of Memory Error.
 Original scripts can be found at https://github.com/HarryGX0331/GPP-LAPD.
+The original ReadMe is also in this repo, but the usage for 3D_S.py that it mentions is different.

+The batch script I used is also in this repo, I just altered the names of some file paths.